amdebirhan-asmamaw/amdebirhan-asmamaw/README.md

 # 👋 Welcome to My GitHub Profile!

-Hi there!
-I’m **Amdebirhan**, a passionate **Frontend & Mobile Developer** specializing in building high-performance, user-friendly web and mobile applications.
-With expertise in **React, Next.js, Flutter, and Laravel**, I enjoy crafting seamless digital experiences that solve real-world problems.
+Hey there!
+I'm **Amdebirhan**, a dedicated **Frontend & Mobile Developer** with a passion for crafting high-performance, user-focused applications.
+I specialize in building seamless digital experiences using modern technologies like **React**, **Next.js**, **Flutter**, and **Laravel**.

+Whether it's a sleek web interface or a smooth mobile app, I love turning ideas into functional, elegant solutions that solve real-world challenges.

 ![Profile views](https://komarev.com/ghpvc/?username=amde-asme-prog&color=green)